 A good brew starts with great water, and here in Hood River, pure water literally flows from the springs on Mt.
 Hood.
 Still, we take great care to conserve this valuable resource and have taken steps that have reduced our water consumption by about 4.1 million gallons a year.

 We have always had a low water use ratio but in 2011 we installed a Meura mash filter which reduced our water use by a million gallons.
 This equipment minimizes water usage while maximizing malt’s extract potential to produce a more efficient, consistent and high quality craft beer.
 As a result, our brewery has one of the lowest water use to beer production ratios in the industry.
-While a typical brewery uses up to 10 gallons of water to brew a gallon of beer, we’ve reduced our water use to a mere 2.5 gallons.
+While a typical brewery uses up to 10 gallons of water to brew a gallon of beer, we’ve reduced our water use to less than 3 gallons.
 Even Oregon farmers and dairy cows are beneficiaries as we recycle tons of spent grain and yeast solids annually back to local dairy farmers for feed.
 The mash filter produces drier more viable spent grain that makes for better cow feed and reduces the number of spent grain truck runs to the pastures by over 70 per year.
 Click here to view a video on our water usage.

 In addition, we operate a hot-water recovery system that recaptures hot water for reuse in the brewhouse and reduces our water consumption by approximately 3.1 million gallons per year.
 We’ve reduced the spray nozzle apertures on bottle and keg washers to reduce water consumption.
 We added a glycol chiller in tandem with our heat exchanger to reduce cooling water use.